-The initial article to read is the DRM framework, which includes some key diagrams for those wanting to better understand how disasters work (and the responses to them!)Download
+The initial article to read is the Disaster Risk Management (DRM) Diagrammatic Framework, which includes some key diagrams for those wanting to better understand how disasters work (and the responses to them!)Download